Albert-Gao/blog/source/_posts/how-to-publish-artifact-to-maven-central-via-gradle.md

 OK, the step that we can improve here is step 7.
 Consider that every time you publish your package, you need to do it again.
 OMG

 People online said, you can upload to `JCenter` to do the auto-sync, but it seems `JFrog`(company who runs `JCenter`?) chooses to ask for a `150USD/Month` fee for my account, so I went for the official way.
-If you have a `CI` or `CD` procedure, I think you need to figure out a auto-way to do this.
+If you have a `CI` or `CD` procedure, I think you need to figure out an auto-way to do this.

 Don't know if I get something wrong.
-Welcome for new advice.
+Welcome to new advice.

 ## End

 Now you get it.
-Everything is setup.
+Everything is set up.
 Enjoy. :)